TheThingsNetwork/lorawan-stack-migrate/README.md

 $ export FREQUENCY_PLAN_ID="EU_863_870"     # Frequency Plan ID for the exported devices
 ```

 > Important: AWS IoT does not provide a way to export session information.
+Therefore OTAA devices needs to rejoin after the import.
+> For more details please check the [AWS IoT API documentation](https://docs.aws.amazon.com/iot-wireless/2020-11-22/apireference/API_GetWirelessDevice.html)

 ### Notes